raspberrypi/documentation/usage/gpio/README.md

 # GPIO

-A powerful feature of the Raspberry Pi is the row of GPIO (general purpose input/output) pins along the top edge of the board.
+A powerful feature of the Raspberry Pi is the row of GPIO (general-purpose input/output) pins along the top edge of the board.
 A 40-pin GPIO header is found on all current Raspberry Pi boards (unpopulated on Pi Zero and Pi Zero W).
 Prior to the Pi 1 Model B+ (2014), boards comprised a shorter 26-pin header.

 ![GPIO pins](images/gpio-pins-pi2.jpg)